cms-sw/cmssw/L1Trigger/TrackFindingTracklet/README.md

 by KF track fit, TrackFindingTracklet/interface/Settings.h configures the pattern reco stage, (although some parameters there are overridden by l1tTTTracksFromTrackletEmulation_cfi.py).
 The KF fit is configured by the constructor of TrackFindingTMTT/src/Settings.cc.

-The ROOT macros L1TrackNtuplePlot.C & L1TrackQualityPlot.C make tracking
+The ROOT macros L1TrackNtuplePlot.C & L1TrackQualityPlot.C make track
 performance & BDT track quality performance plots from the TTree.
 Both can be run via makeHists.csh .